Favourited 173 times

 *No smoking inside buildings.

-*Two cats access most of property (except guest rooms, unless you let them).
-Special curfew rules apply for them due to wild life predators roaming the property (lynx, fox and sea eagles).
+*Two CATS and a DOG access most of property (except guest rooms, unless you invite the cats).
+Special curfew rules apply for pets due to wild life predators roaming the property (lynx, fox and sea eagles).

-FOOD is NOT automatically included in your stay, but when I randomly cook, I will make sure to cook for my guests too.
-You are always welcome to use the kitchen for cooking your prefered dishes, and I'm game if you have cookery skills to share....
+FOOD is NOT automatically included in your stay, but when I randomly cook (primarily pescatarian), I will make sure to cook for my guests too.
+You are welcome to use the kitchen for cooking your prefered traditional dishes, or trying out new ones.

 Nearest conveinience store is 18 km from the property (!), and with no public transportation, you have to plan shopping.

 I have one private car with just one passenger seat, and as long as it's functional (which it hasn't been lately) I make weekly shopping tours for your conveinience, if needed.
 I do not lend out the car for solo trips.